 The way that the medication works is by altering the brain chemistry in the patient.
 The brain possesses a wide variety of neurotransmitters or brain chemicals.
 In people with anxiety disorders or any other condition in which Xanax is prescribed, the brain has an internal chemical imbalance that needs to be rectified in order to increase the quality of life in the patient.

 Xanax works by acting on the brain’s gamma-aminobutyric acid (GABA) neurotransmitters.
 GABA is a naturally occurring neurotransmitter that produces calming and sedative effects on the brain.
-Xanax may be able to very helpful to a person who may not produce enough GABA naturally.
+Xanax may be very helpful to a person who may not produce enough GABA naturally.
 In order to combat the resulting anxiety or panic attacks, the person’s brain is able to substitute the Xanax in place of GABA and maintain homeostasis.

 As such, it is typically prescribed as a sleep aid or anti-anxiety medication.
 It provides fast-acting, temporary relief from symptoms such as insomnia, panic attacks, or components of hyper or hypomanic episodes, which makes it a popular treatment for people with bipolar disorder.
 As of 2010, Xanax was the 12th most prescribed medicine in the United States, as well as one of the most misused benzodiazepines.